-Telehealth Efficacy Evidence 2025: What Clinicians Should Know
+Telehealth Efficacy 2025: Key Points for Clinicians

 Telehealth Outcome Studies for PTSD, Depression, and Anxiety

-• Depression: Telehealth interventions show small to moderate improvements, often equal to or exceeding in-person treatment.
+• Depression: Telehealth interventions show small to moderate improvements, often equal to or exceeding in-person treatment

 Privacy Concerns in Online Therapy